YtvwlD/gophor/README.md

 + -- Redundant server

-. -- Lastline if online this followed by CrLf
+. -- Lastline if this followed by CrLf

 i -- Info message
 h -- HTML document